NVIDIA/PLDM-unpack/README.md

 # PLDM-unpack

-> SPDX-FileCopyrightText: Copyright (c) 2023-2024 NVIDIA CORPORATION & AFFILIATES.
+> SPDX-FileCopyrightText: Copyright (c) 2023-2026 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
 >
 > SPDX-License-Identifier: MIT

 # Firmware Package Unpack Tool

-The firmware unpack tool is a command line tool that parses and unpacks a firmware package built according to the PLDM firmware update specification v1.0.1.
+The firmware unpack tool is a command line tool that parses and unpacks a firmware package built according to the PLDM firmware update specification v1.3.0 or earlier.
 The tool also shows metadata of the package, including device name, model, vendor, other uniquely identifying device descriptors, and version of the included firmware images.
 It provides the full path of each firmware image extracted from the package, and shows which image belongs to which component.

 ## Source Code